 If you’re looking for ways to celebrate the World Cup with work colleagues, a good ol’ sweepstake is always a good choice.
 Draw teams from a hat and watch as your friends suddenly throw their support behind that outsider who will maybe, just

 Other ideas include decorating the workplace with the flags of competing countries, running a five-a-side football tournament, or simply offering flexi-time to allow staff to watch the games of home nations that have made it to the tournament.

 engage staff or have a bit of fun with B2B clients or partners in your industry.
 Just take a look at these case studies for Greene King and Beazley, who have used games in slightly different ways to engage their audiences.
+Have a ball!

-We hope we’ve managed to provide you with a little World Cup marketing inspiration to help you plan your own campaign for 2022!
+We hope we’ve managed to provide you with a little Women’s World Cup marketing inspiration to help you plan your own campaign for 2023!
 If you’d like to discuss an idea for a football-themed game, feel free to get in touch and we’ll be happy to chat it through with you.